LaunchCodeEducation/lchs/src/chapters/html/background.rst

 *What movies are opening this weekend?* We need something between us and the wires.

+What is the Web?
+^^^^^^^^^^^^^^^^

 The **World Wide Web** is one system we can use to interact with the internet.
 There are other options, but the **web** is the most common.
-It helps people all over the world request and share information.
+It uses a specific programming language to move data between different networks.
+This *file transfer protocol* helps people all over the world request and share information.

+The web forms just a small portion of the whole internet.
+It is a collection of documents that are all formatted with a common structure and set of rules.
+These documents also connect to each other through a series of links embedded inside the files.
+However, the documents are not written in a way that is easily understood by non-coders.

+When we view this page in a browser, like Chrome, Firefox, or Safari, we use the web to access a portion of the internet. **Browsers** are programs that translate requests for data (like clicking a link about the `periodic table <https://www.webelements.com/>`__) into the code machines use to communicate over the wires.
+This sets up a transfer of data between networks.

+When a browser receives a response to a request, it translates the data from the original, user-unfriendly form into something easy to look at on the screen.
+Browsers convert document code into something we recognize, and they also convert our actions into a language the machines understand.

+.. todo:: Insert image here (user browser web wire-code wire).

-The internet is really just hardware and data---the machines and structures that store and transmit information.
-The web is the software we use to access those machines and display the data in a useful way.
+The internet is really just hardware and data - the machines and structures that store and transmit information.
+The web is software we use to access those machines and display the data in a useful way.

-We usually access the web using **browsers**, like Chrome, Firefox, or Safari.
-These programs translate requests for data (like clicking a link about the `periodic table <https://www.webelements.com/>`__) into something that machines can understand.
-When a browser receives a response to our request, it displays that data on our screens.

 Web Pages
 ---------